Compare ETS

 The cap is set in a top-down process to align with New Zealand’s 2050 net zero targets and associated emissions budgets.
 Covered entities must surrender allowances for all their reported emissions.

 The NZ ETS has broad sectoral coverage, including forestry, stationary energy, industrial processing, liquid fossil fuels, waste, and synthetic GHGs.
 Allocation is based primarily on auctioning, which began in March 2021.
-Free allocation is granted only for emissions-intensive, trade-exposed (EITE) activities and is based on output- and intensity-based benchmarks.
+Free allocation is only granted for emissions-intensive, trade-exposed (EITE) activities and depends on a combination of emissions intensity benchmarks, production levels, and international trade exposure.
 Uniquely to the NZ ETS, the forestry sector has both surrender obligations and the opportunity to earn units for emissions removals.
-The agricultural sector used to face processor level reporting obligations with the future possibility of facing compliance obligations under the NZ ETS, but this is no longer the case.

 Emissions & Targets